Stress management: Acute stress

 Acute stress is the most common form of stress among humans worldwide.
 It deals with the pressures of the near future or the very recent past.
-While acute stress is often interpreted as being a negative experience, it can actually be beneficial and even necessary for one’s wellbeing because of its protective effects against potentially dangerous threats.
+While acute stress is often interpreted as being a negative experience, it can actually be beneficial and even necessary for one's wellbeing because of its protective effects against potentially dangerous threats.
 Slamming on the brakes while driving in order to avoid a car accident could be considered a moment of beneficial acute stress.
 Running or any other form of exercise would also be considered an acute stressor.
 Some exciting or exhilarating experiences such as riding a roller coaster is an acute stress but is usually very enjoyable.
 Acute stress is a short term stress and as a result, does not have enough time to do the damage that long term stress causes.

 Chronic stress

 Unlike acute stress, which only lasts for a moment, chronic stress lasts for longer time spans.
 It has a wearing effect on people that can become a very serious health risk if it continues over a long period of time.

 Chronic stress can lead to memory loss, damage spatial recognition and produce a decreased drive of eating.
 Additional symptoms of chronic stress include aches and pains, insomnia or other sleep disturbances, changes in social behaviors, low energy, emotional withdrawal or other changes in emotional responses, and unfocused thinking.
 Chronic stress has also been associated with other medical conditions such as hypertension, heart disease, diabetes, obesity, and arthritis.

 The severity varies from person to person.
 Gender difference can also be an underlying factor.
 Women are able to take longer durations of stress than men without showing the same maladaptive changes.
-Men can deal with shorter stress duration better than women can but once males hit a certain threshold, the chances of them developing mental issues increase drastically.
+Men can deal with shorter stress duration better than women can.
+If men hit a certain threshold, the chances of them developing mental issues increase drastically.

-Workplace
+Chronic stress is a major health issue that affects people of all ages and can have profound effects on physical and mental health.
+It is a long-standing, unrelieved, and unavoidable stress, that include busy work, school schedules, and complex relationships.
+Over time, chronic stress can alter the body's systems, leading to a variety of illnesses and conditions.

+Stress in the workplace

-All of us have some position in society, in the workplace, within the family, economic status and so on.
-Unfortunately, most of us are unwilling to accept where we are.
-Instead, we wish we were somewhere else, usually at a higher position.
-Managing that stress becomes vital in order to keep up job performance as well as relationship with co-workers and employers.
+In the workplace, managing stress becomes vital in order to keep up job performance as well as relationship with co-workers and employers.
 For some workers, changing the work environment relieves work stress.
-Making the environment less competitive between employees decreases some amounts of stress.
+Making the environment less competitive between employees decreases some amounts of stress.Companies and businesses tend to be more successful when the work environment facilitates more cooperation rather than competition.
+In the workplace, people feel more comfortable and capable of completing the work due to their support from coworkers and employers.
+As a result, both companies and employees benefit from a cooperating relationship.
+Competition in the workplace can leave employees feeling like it is “every man for himself” which can increase stress.